techidaily/site-facebook/source/_posts/effortless-image-sharing-the-future-of-fb-automatic-captions.md

 ## 3\.
 Upload Photos to Facebook From File Management Apps

- One more solution to how to add captions to Facebook photos before posting is through a file or photo management app like[Google Photos](https://www.google.com/photos/about/) .
+ One more solution to how to add captions to Facebook photos before posting is through a file or photo management app like [Google Photos](https://www.google.com/photos/about/) .

  This process is easier on the mobile app, so launch that and find a picture or collection you want to put on Facebook.
 Tap the**Share** and then**Facebook** icons, choosing whether you want the photo on your news feed, story, groups, or as a profile picture.